dlempert/dlempert.github.io/working.md

 Update of version presented at the 2017 MPSA Conference is available [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/ot39_cert_ol.pdf) (pdf); supplementary info [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/ot39_cert_si_ol.pdf) (pdf).
 <br/><br/>

-**The Minimal Effect of Opinion Language on Review in a Judicial Hierarchy (with Matt Hitt)**

-Does the Supreme Court seek out shoddily-written opinions for correction?
-Does it see well-written opinions as better vehicles?
-We construct an original dataset that contains information about textual features of a representative sample of published U.S. Courts of Appeals opinions from 1949-2002, as well as all published opinions for which cert was sought in OT 1982.
-We investigate whether textual properties are associated with discretionary review by the U.S. Supreme Court.
-We advance a multifaceted understanding of judicial writing quality, encompassing readability, cognitive complexity, affective language, and new to the judicial politics literature, informality.
-We find that all of these properties fail to exhibit a robust statistically significant association with review.
-These effects, furthermore, are uniformly negligible in magnitude.
-We conclude that, for the period we study, the Supreme Court does not use its discretionary docket to correct poorly-written legal doctrine, nor does it seek better-written opinions as vehicles.

-Update of version presented most recently at the 2018 APSA Conference is available [here](https://raw.githubusercontent.com/dlempert/dlempert.github.io/master/docs/cert_style_note_ol.pdf) (pdf).
-<br/><br/>

 **Innocuous Time-saver or Counter-majoritarian Loophole?
 The Cert Pool and Policy on the U.S. Supreme Court**